USF-CS514-Fall18/practice/README.md

 - Strings
 - Github

-The skeleton code for these problems is at the following link: https://github.com/USF-CS514-Fall18/practice/tree/master/src/main
-(see instructions below on getting started).
+The skeleton code for these problems is at the following link: https://github.com/USF-CS514-Fall18/practice (see Java classes inside src/main).
+See instructions below on getting started.

 ### Overview